mordor-ai/multidim/README.md

-# Main repository for the MIASHS course on dimension reduction (2019-2020)
+# MIASHS course on dimension reduction (2019-2020)